Toast vs Square: Which POS System Is Worth Your Money?

 • Quick-service operations like cafes, food trucks, juice bars, and counter-service spots

-• Businesses that also do retail — Square handles both from one platform
+• Businesses that also do retail, since Square handles both from one platform

 • Budget-conscious operators who need a functional POS today, not six features they might use someday

-Square’s strength is accessibility.
-You can download the app, plug in a free reader, and start ringing up orders in 15 minutes.
-The Square for Restaurants app adds table management, menu customization, and kitchen tickets — enough for most smaller food operations.
-And if the restaurant doesn’t work out, you haven’t signed a contract or bought proprietary hardware you can’t resell.
+Square’s strength is accessibility and flexibility.
+You can download the app, plug in a free reader, and start ringing up orders in 15 minutes, with no contract hanging over you.
+The Square for Restaurants app adds table management, menu customization, and kitchen tickets, enough for most smaller food operations, and it now supports full-service setups with floor plans and tableside ordering on the paid plans.
+If the restaurant doesn’t work out, you haven’t signed a contract or bought proprietary hardware you can’t resell.
+For most operators, that makes Square the smarter place to start.

 Start with Square Free